carlosfmorenog/CDSMOTE-NONBIN-Sentiment/README.md

 Please reference this method as follows:

-* Moreno-García, C.F., Elyan, E. & Jayne, C.,  Class-Decomposition and Augmentation for Imbalanced Data Sentiment Analysis.
+* Moreno-García, C.F., Jayne, C. & Elyan, E.,  Class-Decomposition and Augmentation for Imbalanced Data Sentiment Analysis.
 IJCNN 2021 (Accepted)